Crusade vow: Dispensation

 From an early date, crusade vows could be commuted into a penance other than a crusade, deferred to a later time or redeemed by a payment equal to the expected expense of fulfillment.
 All such dispensations required approval and were at first quite rare, since prospective crusaders were examined for ability.
 Unlike in the case of regular pilgrim's vows, dispensations could only come from the pope or his appointed delegate.

 Dispensations became more common and more well defined in the 1190s.
 Commutations and redemptions were allowed to those too poor or infirm to serve in the army, while those whose absence would endanger their property or their country could defer.
 Dispensations allowed civilians who desired to contribute to the crusade with money to reap the spiritual beneftis of the vow.
 In the assessment of Alfred Andrea, however, "cash redemption ... addressed an immediate problem [but] in the long term it proved unhealthy for Western Christendom because of the abuses it spawned", leading to the sale of indulgences that provoked the Reformation.

 Paying for a surrogate to crusade in one's place was a common form of commutation.
-Many dying crusaders "designate[d] surrogates to whom they bequeathed their crusade funds and obligatons."
+Many dying crusaders "designate[d] surrogates to whom they bequeathed their crusade funds and obligations."
 Heirs gradually came to be considered liable to fulfill vows undertaken voluntarily or imposed.